Icelandic Oratorios, or How I learned to play (the) Accordion

 accord03.gif (10408 bytes)

 There are various ways to clear out most of the cards between the fours of hearts and clubs.
-We might think about keeping the ace of diamonds as a target for the jack, but we instead choose to leap with the ace of clubs, mop up two spades with slides, then leap with the queen of clubs and ace of spades, sliding onto the queen of clubs after that.
+We might think about keeping the ace of diamonds as a target for the jack, but the jack is already to the left of its sweeper.
+It's easier to eventually leap the four of hearts and slide onto the jack.
+So we choose to leap with the ace of clubs, mop up two spades with slides, then leap with the queen of clubs and ace of spades, sliding onto the queen of clubs after that.
 Now only the jack of diamonds remains to the right of the last four.
-We can try to find a target further down for it to leap on, but since it is already to the left of its sweeper, if we can instead leap with the four of hearts, the four of diamonds can slide onto it.
-This is easy to do if we leap first with the ace of spades, then mop up the six of clubs before leaping onto the six of hearts.
-Now we mop up the jack of diamonds, and all of our sweepers are in perfect position (this doesn't often happen before the midpoint of a deal).
+If we now leap with the ace of spades, then mop up the six of clubs, we can leap onto the six of hearts as we had planned.
+Now we mop up the jack of diamonds, and our sweepers are in ideal position (this doesn't often happen before the midpoint of a deal).

 accord04.gif (8480 bytes)